Nicole732/infra-eks-terraform-automation/README.md

-# Provision EKS cluster with Secure Access Management
+# Provision EKS cluster with Secure Access Management and automate with Terraform and Gitlab CI/CD

 ## Project Details
 **Part 1**: Provision EKS cluster with Secure Access Management for developer and admin roles using Security Best Practices